-JUNE 15 (Tuesday): arrive Richmond, Virginia, and check into our headquarters hotel (free airport shuttle, hotel to be named this week).
-We’ll kick things off that night (6:30 p.m.) in a hotel meeting room with a pizza/beer/wine reception (food and beverages are included in your registration).
-Meet your host & tour guide, pick up your map packet and other registration info, and hear an orientation talk by Gordon (7:30 p.m.) to set the stage for the rest of the week.
+JUNE 14 (Tuesday): arrive Richmond, Virginia, and check into our headquarters hotel (Homewood Suites).
+We’ll kick things off that night (6:30 p.m.) in the Madison Room (hotel meeting room) with a pizza/beer/wine reception (food and beverages are included in your registration).
+Meet your host & tour guide, pick up your map packet and other registration info, and hear a presentation by our special guest speaker, Chris Mackowski, editor-in-chief and co-founder of Emerging Civil War.
+One of their newest titles, for which Chris is co-editor, is Grant Vs. Lee—Favorite Stories and Fresh Perspectives from the Historians at Emerging Civil War.

 The Battle of the WILDERNESS, May 5–6, 1864.